分布式系统设计自学整理

 Due to this, concurrent writes on the same leaf are prevented right away.

-2. Replicas should be as distributed as possible - for example not being in the same rack for sure.
+Advantage of this system is that it allows concurrent modifications in the same directory. - Replicas should be as distributed as possible - for example not being in the same rack for sure.

-This gives better reliability and faster read responses at the cost of slower writes.
+This gives better reliability and faster read responses at the cost of slower writes. - Stale replicas are detected by version number strategy.

 During any append/write operation, master increments the version number of all nodes participating in the write operation.